VictorFBI/iad/README.md

 Exploratory data analysis + visualisation with matplotlib and seaborn
 ## HW 4
 Practice with scikit-learn: kNN analysis + realisation and linear regression (Lasso and Ridge)
+# HW 5
+Realisation of gradient descent and stochastic gradient descent + developing the custom LinearRegression class with fit and predict methods.
+Additionally: Simulated annealing algorithm